In short, any positive comments about you, your company or your product are considered social proof.

 Here are some examples of how you can leverage live data as social proof directly on-site:

+Research shows that UGC is considered to be 50% more trustworthy than traditional marketing.
 For this reason, word of mouth has become one of the most powerful tools out there, making customer advocacy one of the best things a business can invest in.

 Daniel Wellington makes good with their Instagram account by asking customers to share photos of themselves wearing one of their watches using the hashtag #DanielWellington, and picking the best photo every day with the hashtag #DWPickoftheDay.
 This gives customers an incentive to participate and improves visibility for the Daniel Wellington brand.